ABIDOYE OLADELE ADEBAYO

 Topic: Atrial Natriuretic Peptide Levels On Salt Loading In Healthy Nigerians With Variations In Body Mass Index

-Weight gain is invariably associated with increased blood pressure and diabetes mellitus.
+Description: Weight gain is invariably associated with increased blood pressure and diabetes mellitus.
 The basis is not fully known, atrial natriuretic peptide might play a role.
 The research aims to investigate atrial natriuretic peptide levels in healthy normotensive Nigerians with variations in body mass index.
 Atria natriuretic peptide is a cardiac hormone, released into the circulation in response to myocardial stretch, resulting from increased blood volume.
 The hormone promotes natriuresis, diuresis and vasodilation in order to reduce blood pressure.
 Although, the role of atrial natriuretic peptide hormone in blood pressure control is receiving much attention among cardiovascular researchers, there is paucity of data regarding its role in obesity and diabetes in Africa, most especially in a Nigerian population.
 It has been suggested that atrial natriuretic peptide influences glucose metabolism.
 Once associated only with high income countries, overweight and obesity are also prevalent in low and middle income nations of the world.
 It is documented that in Urban West Africa, the rates of obesity have more than double in the last 15 years and are three times more common in females than males.
-Although, one's lifestyle plays a role in weight gain, the study will attempt to shed more light on the possible role of atrial natriuretic peptide hormone in obesity in a Nigerian population.
+Although, ones lifestyle plays a role in weight gain, the study will attempt to shed more light on the possible role of atrial natriuretic peptide hormone in obesity in a Nigerian population.

 Qualifications